2S3 Akatsiya: Russia

 All the equipment of 817th self-propelled artillery regiment of 62nd Russian military base of the North Caucasus Military District was withdrawn from Akhalkalaki, Georgia in 2006 according to the Russian-Georgian Sochi agreement, the regiment had 30 Akatsiya and it had planned to relocate some of its self-propelled artillery to 102nd Russian military base in Gyumri, Armenia.

 At the moment the 2S3 is considered outdated due to an insufficient range compared to modern self-propelled artillery.
 A modernized variant was developed in 2000s and 2 gun battalions of the Russian Army (including one of the 2nd Taman motor rifle division) have been reequipped with the 2S3M2 in 2006.

 Combat history

 The 2S3 became a well-known self-propelled artillery after combat operations in Afghanistan where it proved to be an effective and reliable artillery system.
-2S3s were used quite successfully during two Chechen wars and military conflicts on the territory of former USSR.
+2S3s were used quite successfully during two Chechen wars and military conflicts on the territory of the former USSR.